Solving the inverse parametric problem: Parametric Oscillator and Inverse Problem

 This expansion transforms the time-dependent Hamiltonian into a time-independent system of $N$ coupled harmonic oscillators~\cite{ranzani_graph-based_2015,naaman_synthesis_2022,hernandez_control_2024}.
 The resulting equation of motion (EOM) for the $m^\text{th}$ mode in the frequency domain reads

 where $\tilde{\omega}_0 = \omega_0 - i\gamma/2$ and $\gamma$ denotes the coupling rate to the transmission line, assumed constant for all modes.

 The parametric pump enables intermodulation, or frequency mixing between modes through the couplings $g_{mn} = \sum_k g_k\, \delta_{m,n\pm k}$, which connect modes satisfying the condition $\omega_m \pm\omega_n= \pm \Omega_k$.
 This mixing is a direct consequence of multiplication with $p_L(t)$ in Eq.~\ref{eq:HPO}, which is a convolution in the frequency domain (see~\cite{hernandez_control_2024} for further details).
+The validity of this framework is contingent upon the assumption that (i) linear regime holds, $\mathcal{H}_{\text{PO}}$ is quadratic and intrinsic higher order (i. e.
+Kerr) terms are considered negligible.
+Any presence of quartic or higher order terms in $\mathcal{H}_{\text{PO}}$ would create intermodulation processes through four-wave or higher mixing that cannot be described by~\eqref{eq:EOM_f} and the method that follows hereafter. (ii) the PO is operated in the stiff pump regime, i.e. the pump is sufficiently strong compared to the input-output signals so that pump-depletion can be neglected. (iii) The frequency modes $\omega_m$ lie well within the bandwidth of the PO.

 The equations of motion can be compactly written in matrix form as

 where $\vec{a} = (a_1, a_1^\dag, \dots, a_N, a_N^\dag)^{T}$ collects all mode operators satisfying the bosonic commutation relations $[a_m, a_n^\dag] = \delta_{mn}$.
 In the classical limit $a_m^{(\dag)} \!\to\! a_m^{(*)} \!\in\! \mathbb{C}$.
 Following Ref.~\cite{ranzani_graph-based_2015}, we normalize $\matr{M}$ by $\gamma$.